AdaCore/spark2014/docs/lrm/source/program-structure-and-compilation-issues.rst

 #.
 Any state abstractions declared within a given package are present in
    the limited view of the package.
-   [This means that, for example, a Globals aspect specification for a subprogram declared in a library unit package P1 could refer to a state abstraction declared in a package P2 if P1 has a limited with of P2.]
+   [This means that, for example, a Globals ``aspect_specification`` for a subprogram declared in a library unit package *P1* could refer to a state abstraction declared in a package *P2* if *P1* has a limited with of *P2*.]

 #.
 For every variable object declared by an ``object_declaration`` occuring
    immediately within the visible part of a given package, the limited view of the package contains an *abstract view* of the object.

 #.
 The abstract view of a volatile variable is volatile.

 .. centered:: **Dynamic Semantics**